curl/everything-curl/usingcurl-returns.md

  51. The peer's SSL certificate or SSH MD5 fingerprint was not OK.

- 52. The server didn't reply anything, which here is considered an error.
+ 52. The server didn't reply anything, which in this context is considered an error.

  53. SSL crypto engine not found.